• Recipes

 Differences Between Black and Pinto Beans

-Soaked beans
+soaked beans

 Although both black beans and pinto beans are highly nutritious, there are subtle differences between them.
 As for the macronutrients, protein and fiber content is higher in black beans than in pintos.